Igglybuff/awesome-piracy/readme.md

 - [TwoDDL](http://2ddl.ws) Direct download links
 - [RapidMoviez](http://rmz.cr/)
 - [SceneSource](https://scnsrc.me/) WordPress powered website dedicated to bringing you the latest info on new scene releases
-- [SoftArchive](https://sanet.st/full/) SoftArchive or SA is a scene release website, more known for new release of software, games, music, movies, and eBooks.
 - [MkvCage](https://www.mkvcage.ws/)
 - [MovieFiles](https://moviefiles.org/) Direct download search engine which generates Google Drive links
 - [IceFilms.info](https://www.icefilms.info/) Another DDL site with TV and movie links on FileUpload, GoUnlimited, Filecandy, and more